Our trust values

 How to contact us

-Please state your full name, telephone number and hospital number (you will find this on the front of your appointment letter/card).
+Please note that this is an answerphone service.
+Calls may not be responded to straight away and will be dealt with depending on clinical priority.
+Please state your full name, telephone number and hospital number (you will find this on the front of your appointment letter).

 If possible, please make the call yourself, as we are not permitted to disclose personal information about your condition or treatment to others without your consent.
-To maintain patient confidentiality, we will not usually give test results over the phone, unless we have specifically asked you to call us for this reason.
+To maintain patient confidentiality, we do not routinely give test results over the phone, unless we have specifically asked you to call us for this reason.

 Please note that this is not an emergency helpline: if you have an urgent query please contact your own GP or 'out of hours' service for advice.
 In an emergency, please call an ambulance or attend the Emergency Department in person if you are able.